 I was raised by a woman who religiously washes her hairevery single day, despite me trying to persuade her of the magic of dry shampoo.
 She just doesn't feel ready to face the day unless her strands have been shampooed, conditioner and blow-dried.
 I, on the other hand, have gone from washing my hair every other day to being firmly in the once-or-twice-a-week camp.

 There were a few reasons why I embarked on the journey to extend the number of days I could go between hair washes.
-Namely, I'm lazy, and my hair takes absolutely ages to style and dry after washing it.
+Namely, I'm lazy, and my short hair takes absolutely ages to style and dry after washing it.
 Another reason was that I'd heard mixed messages over the years about frequent hair washing making your strands reliant on a regular shampoo by causing your scalp to overproduce oil.

 When asked in a recent Who What Wear editor meeting what the deal was when it comes to how often you should wash your hair, I realised I actually had no idea.
 Maybe I'd been taken in by hair myths with no grounding in reality—or maybe there really was an art to enjoying the perfect hair wash.